App versioning

 Remove an app feature

 When you create a new version, you have the option to either deprecate (recommended) or delete an app feature.
-Deprecating a feature allows you to set a deprecation date to alert users of the feature removal while deleting the app immediately removes the feature.
+Deprecating a feature allows you to set a deprecation date to alert users of its removal, while deleting it immediately removes it.
 We recommend deprecating the feature before deleting it to give users time to adjust to the update.

 Deprecate a feature (recommended)

-Deprecating an app feature enables you to remove an app feature while simultaneously providing users time to adjust to the updates.
+Deprecating an app feature enables you to remove it while simultaneously providing users with time to adjust to the updates.
 You can select a deprecation date that will be communicated to users through in-app banners that alert them of the deprecation.
 The date is solely used for communication purposes, so you must manually remove the app feature on the deprecation date.

 To deprecate an app feature: